HDFGroup/h5pyd/docs/high/dataset.rst

     >>> dset[...,6]
     >>> dset[()]

-There's more documentation on what parts of numpy's :ref:`fancy indexing <dataset_fancy>` are available in h5py.
+There's more documentation on what parts of numpy's :ref:`fancy indexing <dataset_fancy>` are available in h5pyd.

 For compound data, it is advised to separate field names from the numeric slices::

     >>> dset.fields("FieldA")[:10]   # Read a single field
     >>> dset[:10]["FieldA"]          # Read all fields, select in NumPy

-It is also possible to mix indexing and field names (``dset[:10, "FieldA"]``), but this might be removed in a future version of h5py.

 To retrieve the contents of a `scalar` dataset, you can use the same syntax as in NumPy:  ``result = dset[()]``.
 In other words, index into